Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 ### Visualize and debug your theme

-While working on your theme, it might be helpful to generate the individual HTML files with the following command:
+While working on your theme, it might be helpful to generate example HTML files with the following command:

 ```bash
 hatch dev:render_html
 ```

+The HTML files are generated from sample source code files located under `tests/scripts`.

-If successful, you should be able to see the results of your new theme under `test/results/<your-theme>`.
+If successful, you should be able to see the results of your new theme applied to those code files under `docs/_build/<your-theme>`.

+If you prefer to inspect the CSS separately from the HTML, use the following command:

+```bash
+hatch dev:create_css
+```

+This will add the CSS file under `docs/_build/css/<your-theme>.css`.

 ### Update the `README.md` file

 Once you are happy with the colors and the rules in the style file, please update the README for your new theme!

-The **most** important part for us, is to add a table with the contrast ratios of the colors you've chosen and their compliance to WCAG.
+The **most** important part for us is to add a table with the contrast ratios of the colors you've chosen and their conformance to WCAG (AA or AAA accordingly).
 Please use any of the current themes as a base, and use any color contrast checker to fill it out.

-Any acknowledgements to other repositories that you may use as base please add them as well to the main [README](./README.md) in the repo under the `acknowledgements` section.
+Any acknowledgments to other repositories that you may use as base please add them as well to the main [README](./README.md) in the repo under the `acknowledgments` section.

 Also, don't forget to add the name of your theme to our list of supported themes in the main README.

-### Generate source `style.css` file

-You can generate the CSS file automatically through:

-```bash
-hatch dev:create_css
-```

-This will add the CSS file under `a11y_pygments/<your-theme>/style.css` and in the `docs` directory.

 #### Add your theme to our static page